Petsamuel/Quotes/README.md

-# Asynchronous Web Scraping Project
+# Web Scraping Quote Generator

 This project demonstrates how to perform asynchronous web scraping using FastAPI, aiohttp, and BeautifulSoup.
 The application scrapes quotes from two websites: [Quotes to Scrape](http://quotes.toscrape.com) and [Goodreads Quotes](https://www.goodreads.com/quotes).